KevinMarquette/kevinmarquette.github.io/_posts/2017-05-14-Powershell-Plaster-GetPlastered-template.md

 I am going to build a Plaster template that builds a Plaster template.
 I am calling this new template `GetPlastered`.

-This will be a good example demonstrating the `templateFile` features of Plaster.
+This will be a good example demonstrating the TemplateFile features of Plaster.

 # Index